Existence, blow-up and exponential decay of solutions for a porous-elastic system with damping and source terms: The existence and uniqueness of a weak solution

-The existence of solution on the interval $\left[0,T_{*}\right]$ is now approaching.
-To summarize, using the Banach-Alaoglu theorem (see, \emph{e.g.}, \cite{CF88}), the uniform bounds with respect to $m$, as stated in the above results (\ref{eq:Sm}), (\ref{eq:CT}), (\ref{eq:Pm}), and (\ref{eq:finalPm}), imply that one can extract a further subsequence (which we relabel with the index $m$ if necessary) such that
+for all $m\in \mathbb{N}$ and $t\in \left[ 0,T_{\ast }\right] $.\\ \textit{Step 3.
+Passing to the limit.} The existence of solution in the interval $\left[ 0,T_{\ast }\right] $ is now approaching.
+To summarize, using the Banach-Alaoglu theorem (see, e.g., \cite{5}), the uniform bounds with respect to $m$, as stated in the above results (\ref{c5}), (\ref {c10}), (\ref{c15}), and (\ref{c24}), imply that one can extract a further subsequence (which we relabel with the index $m$ if necessary) such that